Community » Applications » Horde

 • Write the release announcements into the docs/RELEASE_NOTES file and check if it parses with php -l docs/RELEASE_NOTES.

-2. Examine */README and docs/* files, and update the version if this is a major release.
+2. Examine docs/* files, and update the version if this is a major release.
 Minor releases should not change the versions in these files.

-3. Update the .pot file: ./po/translation.php extract --module foo and commit it.
+3. Update the .pot file: horde-translation extract --module foo and commit it.

-4. Make sure your settings in horde-make-release-conf.php are correct.
-The configuration file is loaded from the same directory as horde-make-release.php.
+4. Make sure your settings in components/config/conf.php are correct.

-6. Make a "dry run" of the horde-make-release.php script by adding --dryrun to the command line parameters.
+5. Make a "dry run" of the horde-components script by adding --pretend to the command line parameters.

 - For usage, use the ``--help`` flag.

-• Edit config/versions.php to update the version information.
+• Push changes to config/versions.sqlite to update the version information.

 Example format for announcement messages